UAntwerpM4S/PP_EUPP/README.md

 as a competitive benchmark, we used the classical MBM method of Van Schaeybroeck & Vannitsem (2015).

 ### Structure
+The scripts here work with relative directories.
+PP_EUPP/
+├── ClassicalMBM
+│   └── trainMBM.py  #Script to train the classical MBM methods ├── data #training data should be downloaded here
+│   └── Download_EUPPBench.py  #Script to download the EUPPBench data.
+├── LICENSE
+├── Loader.py #data loader script, extracts data and prepares it for training ├── __pycache__
+│   ├── Loader.cpython-310.pyc
+│   └── Transformer.cpython-310.pyc
+├── README.md
+├── Train.py #script that executed the training.
+├── TrainValTestSplit #scripts used to split the data into training, validation and testing sets.
+│   ├── splitdates.py
+│   ├── test_era5_files.pkl
+│   ├── test_eupp_files.pkl
+│   ├── train_era5_files.pkl
+│   ├── train_eupp_files.pkl
+│   ├── val_era5_files.pkl
+│   └── val_eupp_files.pkl
+├── Transformer.py #The actual transformer.
+For more details on this architecture, check the paper.
+└── utils
+    ├── __init__.py
+    ├── metrics.py #CPRS and truncated CRPS are defiend here.
+    ├── parser.py
+    └── __pycache__
+        ├── __init__.cpython-310.pyc
+        ├── metrics.cpython-310.pyc
+        └── parser.cpython-310.pyc

+You can specify most parameters in the command line, e.g. an example training command would be;

 #### References